Cwantic/Documentation/Reporting.md

 {: .warning }
 >ATTENTION, if you make any modification in the model, the loads or the analysis, you have to re-generate the report.
 It will restart from the  template document but the latest manual modifications on the final report will be lost.

+{: .warning }
+>ATTENTION, if the pictures of analysis do not content the results (deflected lines, reaction arrows or stress color), just go to the **Analysis** tab and go back to the **Reporting** tab.
+Regenerate the report.